 Thanks to the success of modern medicine, more people are surviving life threatening illnesses (LTIs) than ever before.
 This also means more people are living with trauma that results from surviving these conditions.
-Join Dr. Phil Wolfson as he explores the results of an MDMA-assisted clinical trial for people with life threatening illnesses, and how psychedelic therapy could help treat, and even prevent, PTSD-LTI.
+Join Dr. Phil Wolfson as he explores the results of an MDMA-assisted clinical trial for people with life threatening illnesses.
+He’ll also discuss how psychedelic therapy could help treat, and even prevent, PTSD-LTI.

-Modern medicine is producing a vast and rapidly increasing population of survivors of life threatening illnesses (LTIs) due to its successes.
-Unfortunately, for many the cost of survival may well be trauma to mind as well as body.
-From its difficult commencement, the impact on patients may well be harmful–with the shock and life change of diagnosis, the ensuing treatment which may well be arduous and diminishing of capacities both physical and mental, through often long term treatment, and then recovery.
-The nature of the traumas induced vary in depth, and symptomatology, on spirit and relationships.
+Modern medicine’s successes are producing a vast and rapidly increasing population of survivors of life threatening illnesses (LTIs).
+Unfortunately, for many the cost of survival may well be trauma to the mind as well as the body.
+From its difficult commencement, the impact on patients may well be harmful.
+From the shock and life change of diagnosis, to the ensuing treatment, trauma upends lives.
+This not to mention the potentially arduous treatment and diminishing of physical and mental capacities, through often long term treatment, and then recovery.
+The nature of traumas varies in depth, symptomatology, as well as on spirit and relationships.

-Our experience with 18 subjects with life-threatening illnesses who enrolled in an MDMA-assisted clinical trial led us to the conviction that it is essential for prevention of this trauma that beginning with diagnosis of the LTI there be implementation of psychosocial strategies.
-Support for patients and their dear ones during the course of the illness and its medical treatment extending through the recovery period needs to be provided.
+Our experience with 18 subjects with life-threatening illnesses who enrolled in an MDMA-assisted clinical trial led us to a conviction.
+We found it essential to implement psychosocial strategies at the start of the LTI diagnosis in order to prevent this trauma.
+Providing patients and their loved ones support during the course of the illness and its medical treatment is necessary.
+Furthermore, this support needs to extend through the recovery period.

-It is just not enough to focus our medical skills on interventions for illness and to leave on the sidelines the impact on the human experience.
-Our study delineated the breadth and variety of the traumatic reactions which we have defined as a new Post Traumatic Stress Disorder—PTSD-LTI.
+It is just not enough to focus our medical skills on illness intervention.
+Nor can the impact on the human experience be left on the sidelines.
+Our study delineated the breadth and variety of the traumatic reactions.
+We defined these as a new Post Traumatic Stress Disorder—PTSD-LTI.
 Delineation of the plethora of symptoms that make for this diagnosis has been described as well as criteria for diagnosis (available from the author).

 …we with our subjects were able to have significant impact on their traumatic residues, their fears for relapse and death…

 MAPS sponsored our unique Phase 2 study of anxiety as the primary marker for those with LTIs and a life expectancy of at least one year.
-Based on what may well be the most intensive psychotherapy with subjects who have trauma from life-threatening illnesses (LTI), with MDMA experiences as a fundamental part of the process, we with our subjects were able to have significant impact on their traumatic residues, their fears for relapse and death, and their struggle to make recoveries with full resumption of lives that had moved on—morphed from before their diagnosis and the sudden threat of protracted illnesses and death itself.
+The study’s basis is what may well be the most intensive psychotherapy involving subjects who have LTI induced trauma.
+Using MDMA as the fundamental, focal point, our team was able to have significant impact on our subjects’ traumatic residues.
+For example, these residues include their fears for relapse and death, and their struggle to make recoveries with full resumption of pre-diagnosis lives.
+These lives faded away and morphed following diagnosis no thanks to the sudden threat of protracted illness and death itself.

-MDMA-assisted psychotherapy is a reciprocal process and as much as our subjects responded and changed, so did we as practitioners.
-In fact, we experienced profound changes in our awareness of illnesses multiplicity of manifestations, the causation and breadth of trauma and our own self concepts.
+MDMA-assisted psychotherapy is a reciprocal process.
+So, as much as our subjects responded and changed, the practitioners did too.
+In fact, we experienced profound changes in our awareness.
+Our awareness of the many ways that illness manifests, changed.
+Moreover, we realized the causation and breadth of trauma and our own self concepts.

-Over the course of the three years of this intensive and intense study, we experienced a progressive revelation of the traumatic nature of this diagnosis and its aftermath, and its various manifestations in cognition, motivation, affect, spirit, meaning, relationships, and view of self.
-Exposed to our subjects’ suffering and impacted ways of being and to their tension with potential recurrence of illness and death, we grew to be a unit for exploration and healing.
+Over the 3 year course of this intensive and intense study, we experienced a progressive revelation.
+The study revealed the diagnosis’ traumatic nature and its aftermath.
+Furthermore, it demonstrated its various manifestations in cognition, motivation, affect, spirit, meaning, relationships, and view of self.
+Being exposed to our subjects’ suffering, impacted ways of being, and to their tension with potential recurrence of illness and death changed us.
+We grew to be a unit for exploration and healing.

-So many of our sessions were marked by strong emotions and we often experienced a unity with our subjects’ suffering and liberation from it.
-For the mind, heart and spirit are inseparable and the MDMA experience carries this at its center.
-There is joy in this work, meaning and connection that is far more possible to achieve in the long and deep sessions of MDMA work.
+Strong emotions marked many of our sessions.
+Additionally, we often experienced a unity with our subjects’ suffering and liberation from it.
+For the mind, heart and spirit are inseparable.
+The MDMA experience carries this at its center.
+There is joy in this work.
+Also, there’s meaning and connection that is far more possible to achieve in the long and deep MDMA sessions.

 MDMA-assisted psychotherapy is a reciprocal process and as much as our subjects responded and changed, so did we as practitioners.

-While anxiety was our primary marker for enrollment in our program and for measuring its outcome, trauma in its impact on our subjects, was the predominant cause of the suffering they experienced.
+Anxiety was our program’s primary, enrollment marker and outcome measurement.
+However, the impact of trauma on our subjects was the predominant cause of their suffering.
 And while our focus was on the specific causation of the LTI and its aftermath, earlier trauma also was an inevitable part of the work.

 We used the STAI Trait measure in conformity with other studies of psychedelic-assisted psychotherapy.
-But if I were to do it again, and we are in the process of preparing a ketamine-assisted psychotherapy study of LTIs, I would and will pursue using assessments of trauma as the primary measure.
+But if I were to do it again, I will pursue using trauma assessments as the primary measure.
+We are in the process of preparing a ketamine-assisted psychotherapy study of LTIs.

-In the best sense of developing clarity about suffering with LTIs (and other forms of suffering) coming to the PTSD-LTI designation continues the expansion of psychology’s reclamation of trauma to its true status as the overwhelming cause of human distress and dysfunction.
+Developing clarity about suffering with LTIs (and other forms of suffering) coming to the PTSD-LTI designation continues.
+It continues with the expansion of psychology’s reclamation of trauma.
+Reclaiming trauma’s true status as the overwhelming cause of human distress and dysfunction.
 Sadly, that realization remains incomplete.

-Near attitudinal blindness continues to the effects of traumas to humans caused by prejudice and culturally embedded formats–such as racism, sexism, caste, and class that are forms of domination; to war; refugee displacement; poverty and to illness.
+Near attitudinal blindness continues to trauma’s effects on humans.
+Effects caused by prejudice and culturally embedded formats: racism, sexism, caste, war, refugee displacement, poverty, illness, and class that are forms of domination.
 That myopia remains and limits our evolving view.
-Prevention of trauma remains the abiding issue for developing a healthy population instead of a wounded population—as per the World Health Organization.
+Trauma prevention remains the abiding issue for developing a healthy population instead of a wounded population.
+This according to the World Health Organization.

 Prevention of trauma remains the abiding issue for developing a healthy population instead of a wounded population.

-Our view of trauma from within psychiatric diagnostic categories such as those for depression and anxiety tends to be only partially reflective of lives lived and affected by past and ongoing trauma.
-Focusing on limiting clusters of symptoms, diagnoses can be constraining conceptual structures that prevent clear views of the complex matrix of existence and the fullness of the expressions of suffering in their myriad aspects.
+Our view of trauma from within psychiatric diagnostic categories (i.e. depression and anxiety) tends to be only partially reflective of lives lived and affected by past and ongoing trauma.
+Focusing on limiting clusters of symptoms, diagnoses can be constraining conceptual structures.
+Structures that prevent clear views of the complex matrix of existence.
+These same structures also do not see the fullness of the expressions of suffering in their myriad aspects.

-It is essential to turn to a comprehensive and phenomenological view of suffering–its prolongation beyond the intruding traumas that are immediately afflictive; an awareness of prolonged traumatization; developmental trauma; its diverse expression in diverse beings.
+It is essential to turn to a comprehensive and phenomenological view of suffering.
+Viewing suffering’s prolongation beyond the intruding traumas that are immediately afflictive.
+The view needs an inclusive awareness of prolonged traumatization, along with developmental trauma and its diverse expression in different people.

-This enables the therapeutic conversations that give forth recognition and validation to trauma victims in need of understanding themselves and for being understood.
-This does and will engender the conscious connections that are healing in themselves and lead to the alleviation of suffering–to the extent we are able; and to the prospect for better caring of those who have been afflicted with traumas (See Van der Kolk for a full explication of this-–The Body Keeps the Score 2016).
+This enables the therapeutic conversations that provide recognition and validation to trauma victims in need of understanding themselves and for being understood.
+This engenders the conscious connections that are healing in themselves and lead to the alleviation of suffering.
+At least, alleviating that suffering to the extent we are able.
+It also nurtures the prospect for better caring of those who have been afflicted with traumas (See Van der Kolk for a full explication of this-–The Body Keeps the Score 2016).

 What makes this so appealing has been the demonstration of efficacy in small Phase 2 studies with MDMA in PTSD; with psilocybin for LTIs, and now, ours, the first to test MDMA as a treatment for this indication.

-While attention to the experience of those facing death from LTIs has become a more prominent part of palliative care and hospice consciousness and there have come to bear a variety of psychotherapies, it is only in recent years that it has been possible for a resumption of clinical interest in the potential for psychedelic medicines–provided in an assisted psychotherapy format-to address PTSD-LTIs.
+Attention to the experience of those facing death from LTIs has become a more prominent part of palliative care.
+It has also become part of hospice consciousness and a variety of psychotherapies are now available.
+However, only in recent years has it been possible to resume clinical interest in psychedelic medicine potential.
+Specifically, those provided in an assisted psychotherapy format-to address PTSD-LTIs.

 What makes this so appealing has been the demonstration of efficacy in small Phase 2 studies with MDMA in PTSD; with psilocybin for LTIs, and now, ours, the first to test MDMA as a treatment for this indication.
-Prior studies with psilocybin have demonstrated the value of peak experiences on PTSD-LTIs and reduction of anxiety and depression.
-MDMA as less of a hallucinogen and operating through a variety of means to promote empathic connection to oneself and others, offers a different modality for psychotherapy.
+Prior psilocybin studies have demonstrated the value of peak experiences on PTSD-LTIs and anxiety and depression reduction.
+MDMA offers a different modality for psychotherapy.
+This owes to MDMA being less of a hallucinogen.
+Also, it operates through a variety of means to promote empathic connection to oneself and others.

 With its wide variety of manifestations, the treatment of PTSD-LTI is an individualized matter.
-Yet, clusters of concerns emerge from personality, family, history, morality, religiosity, culture, gender, class, ethnicity and more.
-‘Taking stock’ as life is threatened is one common path.
+Yet, clusters of concerns emerge.
+These concerns include: personality, family, history, morality, religiosity, culture, gender, class, ethnicity and more.
+One common path is to “take stock” as life faces a threat.
 So too is ‘denial’, even until the very end.
 So too is the great fear of cessation and non-being.
-As well as: who we are; who we feel ourselves to have been; peace or dissatisfaction; love or rage; or the mishmash of it all.
-Confusion is common to us and it comes and goes.
+We question and wrestle with who we are and who we feel ourselves to have been.
+We also ponder peace or dissatisfaction, love or rage, and the mishmash of it all.
+Confusion is common to us.
+It comes and goes.

-The compassionate non-judgmental work of being a therapist in such a crucible is many sided—moving, frustrating, loving, opening, patient, persevering, available, self-reflective, resonant, orchestrating, social working, family system conscious, and above all respectful of the differentiation of each of us.
+The compassionate non-judgmental work of being a therapist in such a crucible is many sided.
+The work is moving, frustrating, loving, opening, patient, persevering, available, and self-reflective.
+Besides that, it is resonant, orchestrating, social working, family system conscious, and above all respectful of the differentiation of each of us.
 It relies on assisting in the access to each of our own desires for healing, connection, and realization.